 Under Budget Example 2: Wavell Heights

 This property was 375 square meters when complete.
-Existing house was 130 square meters and had to be lifted, raised and built in underneath.
+The existing house was 130 square meters and had to be lifted, raised and built in underneath.
 The client came to us with pre-prepared DA approved drawings.
-Property was designed by an architect.
-Engineer's designs were complete and energy efficiency was all ready to build.
+The property was designed by an architect.
+Engineer’s designs were complete and energy efficiency was all ready to build.
 The clients had already probably spent about 20 thousand dollars.
 Two story, level block and a swimming pool needed to be built too.
-The client's budget expectations were 40% below the actual build price.
+The client’s budget expectations were 40% below the actual build price.

 How to avoid unrealistic budget expectations: Careful design choices

 Now I will explain how to avoid this and the traps to look out for at the early stages of your house renovations.
 Most people budget expectations are as much as 50% below what the end construction cost will be.

 Trying to push the design process can impact the build price significantly.
 For example, if you want to lift the house an extra 300mm, you could be looking at a different structural framing size; this could also mean extra insulation, plasterboard, bricks, cladding or scaffolding.
 All of these things will significantly inflate your build price which is why it is important to be looking at the whole process when designing.